estherbouquet/lectura-plus/README.md

   - open your terminal

   - write `pip3 install python-escpos`
-    - if you have a MemoryError, try to run `pip3` with `--no-cache-dir` such as `pip3 --no-cache-dir install python-escpos` but you should not need it.
+    - if you have a MemoryError, try to run `pip3` with `--no-cache-dir` such as `pip3 --no-cache-dir install python-escpos` but you should not need it

+  - plug the usb cable of the thermal printer into the raspberry

   - get the Product ID and Vendor ID using `lsusb` command
     - you should have something like: `Bus 001 Device 007: ID 04b8:0e28 Seiko Epson Corp.` <br>